What's the Weather Like in Iceland in October?

 One of the unique attractions that Iceland offers is its multitude of natural hot springs.
 They are the result of the island's intense volcanic activity, heating up the underground water supply.
 Some popular hot springs you should include in your itinerary are Hrunalaug, Blue Lagoon, Secret Lagoon, Sky Lagoon, and Kvika Footbath.

 One highlight to not miss out is the Secret Lagoon.
-The water is an optimal temperature, the surroundings are stunning, and the lagoon isn't too crowded.
-Companies provide tours like the Golden Circle and Hot Spring tour.
+The water is at an optimal temperature, the surroundings are stunning, and the lagoon isn't too crowded.
+Companies provide tours like the Golden Circle and Hot Spring tours.

 Landmannalaugar